Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Results

-We utilize a large-scale synthetic Human 5'UTR library \cite{sample2019human} as the dataset for UTR function prediction task.
-The dataset consists of 83,919 5'UTRs of 75 different lengths and their correspoding MRLs.
-7600 sequences are sampled equally at each length as a validation set, while the remainder are adopted for training.
-An additional dataset consisting of 7600 real human 5’ UTRs with the same length distribution provided by the library is used for validation to measure the generalization of models.
-We discover that model performances on the real human set are inferior to random set due to their data distribution difference, as illustrated in Table~\ref{Tab.utr}.
-Among all trials, the model with RNA-FM embeddings obtains the best performance on both the synthetic set ($R^2$ = 0.853, MSE = 0.306) and human set ($R^2$ = 0.791, MSE = 0.308), while the model with pure sequences gains worst performance on these two sets (random: $R^2$ = 0.826, MSE = 0.351; human: $R^2$ = 0.761, MSE = 0.344).
-Embeddings generated by our model offers more explicit information valid for protein expression prediction than only pure sequences, which can be also inferred from t-test results shown in the violin plot in Fig.~\ref{Fig.utr}(b).
-Besides, performance gains are consistent across all the lengths and contexts, as shown in Fig.~\ref{Fig.utr}(c,e).
+We utilize a large-scale synthetic Human 5’UTR library \cite{sample2019human} as the dataset for the UTR function prediction task.
+The dataset consists of 83,919 5’UTRs of 75 different lengths and their corresponding MRLs.
+7600 sequences are sampled equally at each length as a validation set, while the remainder is adopted for training.
+An additional dataset consisting of 7600 real human 5’UTRs with the same length distribution provided by the library is used for validation to measure the generalization of models.
+We discover that model performances on the real human set are inferior to random set due to their data distribution difference, as illustrated in Table \ref{Tab.utr}.
+For both datasets, the model with RNA-FM embeddings is better than the model with pure sequences.
+On the synthetic set, model based on RNA-FM embedding can achieve $R^2$ = 0.875 and MSE = 0.247.
+On the human set, it can achieve $R^2$ = 0.816 and MSE = 0.264.
+In addition, we assume that if we add more structure information to the model, we can further improve the modeling accuracy.
+So, we add the secondary structure information and 3D structure information, both predicted based on RNA-FM, into the model.
+As shown in Table \ref{Tab.utr} and \ref{Fig.utr}(b), the prediction accuracy is indeed further improved.
+Besides, performance gains are consistent across all the lengths and contexts, as shown in Figure \ref{Fig.utr}(c).
+This application further demonstrates the generalization of RNA-FM and its practical usage for real biological problems, even if the problem is not purely related to non-coding RNAs.